marcosmuto/InvoiceGenerator/README.md

 Modules are described on `install_dependencies.sh` file

-**IMPORTANT** Microsoft Excel and Outlook is required to update the cash flow file and send email.
+**IMPORTANT** Microsoft Excel and Outlook are required to update the cash flow file and send email.
 Scripts uses the win32com lib to manipulate the MS apps.